 It simply connects points on a chart to indicate a rising or falling price trend.
 Often the price will bounce off a trendline, thereby making this a good time to buy (for a rising trendline) or to sell (for a declining trendline).

-The trend line in the chart below shows the NZD gold price has been in a rising trend for the past few years.
-Each time the price fell to touch the trend line proved a good time to buy.
+The trend line in the chart below shows the NZD gold price has been in a rising trend from 2014 to 2018.
+Then since 2019 gold has risen more steeply.
+But each time the price has fallen to touch the trend line, this has proven to be a good time to buy.
+Just as it did recently in October 2023.

 Is just the opposite.
 Buyers were not prepared to buy at this level and so the price fell.
 It might now act as a “resistance level” and will take an increase in buyers to break through this level.